Last modified: Jan. 27, 2026, 2:12 p.m.

 Naturalised

-A very rare migrant, it was first observed in Belgium in 2014.
+It was first observed in Belgium in 2014.
 In 2018, more than 50 individuals were already known to have been from Belgium.
-Larvae have been found in our country.
+Larvae have been found in our country since 2021.

 The adults can be seen from early May towards late October in generally two generations a year.